Norwegian Australians: History

 the Darling Downs East census district, comprising flats and valleys bordered by the mountains of the Great Dividing Range.
 In particular, they made new homes for themselves on the rich soils surrounding the little town of Yangan; in nearby localities such as Swan Creek, Swanfels, Killarney, Emu Vale and Freestone.

 The Norwegian language was generally not retained for very long by these early settlers, in most cases only a matter of a few years.
 In reference to Scandinavians in Australia, Koivukangas (1986) posits that marriage to women of British heritage was a significant factor contributing to this decline and supporting widespread assimilation.

 Students

-Australia is one of the most popular countries for Norwegian students.
+In 2021, a total of 391 Norwegian students studied at universities in Australia.
+Crown Princess Ingrid Alexandra of Norway has been a student at the University of Sydney since August 2025.

 Half of the Norwegian students in Australia and New Zealand are members of ANSA — the Association of Norwegian Students Abroad.
 The Norwegian Embassy in Canberra cooperates closely with ANSA Australia, and has for instance its own column in ANSA Australia's magazine "ANZA".